 These are the patterns that consistently cause issues when building production systems:

-Models like OpenAI's o1/o3 and DeepSeek-R1[8] introduced the concept of spending more compute at inference time to improve reasoning.
+Models like GPT-5.4, Claude Opus 4.6, and DeepSeek-R1[19] emphasize spending more compute at inference time to improve reasoning.
 Engineers now need to deeply understand:

-RLVR has emerged as a core training stage alongside RLHF and DPO.
-Instead of relying on human preferences, RLVR uses programmatic verifiers (e.g., unit tests, math checkers) to provide reward signals.
-This is how DeepSeek-R1 was trained, and it's reshaping how teams think about alignment.
+Reinforcement Learning from Verifiable Rewards (RLVR)[21] or from process-based rewards is emerging as a core training stage alongside RLHF and DPO.
+Instead of relying on human preferences, this approach uses programmatic verifiers (e.g., unit tests, math checkers) to provide reward signals.
+This technique was a key part of training models like DeepSeek-R1 and is reshaping how teams think about alignment.
 Engineers must understand:

 Pure transformer alternatives haven't replaced attention, but hybrid architectures like Jamba[22] (Transformer + Mamba + MoE) and NVIDIA's Nemotron models are gaining traction.
 Understanding the trade-offs is increasingly relevant, particularly: